tajwarTX/Team-X-FANATIC/other/README.md

 <br/>

-- In the Arduino IDE, go to File > Preferences, and enter the following into the "Additional Board Manager URLs" field, and click OK:
+- After we open the code, in the Arduino IDE, go to Tools > Board > Arduino AVR Boards, and then select the Arduino Nano as we are using Nano as the main microcontroller for all the operation.

 <br/>